bitwarden/help/_articles/miscellaneous/auto-fill-android.md

 **2. The auto-fill notification does not appear when I visit a login page in my web browser.**

-This is a currently a known issue with the following browsers:
+This is a currently a known issue with the following browsers, which do not support accessibility services:

-- Firefox for Android
+- Firefox for Android - As a workaround you can use the bitwarden Firefox addon instead.
+Navigate to Firefox Settings &rarr; Addons and search for "bitwarden".
 - Samsung Internet Browser

 Android has many web browsers.
 It can be hard to keep up with them all.
 We have to add support for each browser individually.
 If auto-fill does not work and your browser is not listed above please report it at <https://github.com/bitwarden/mobile/issues> so that we can add support.

+**3. bitwarden is using a lot of my device's battery power.**

+Unfortunately Android accessibility services can be fairly resource intensive on certain devices.
+We provide a few alternative auto-fill modes that can help reduce battery consumption.
+You can find these under bitwarden's Settings &rarr; Features menu.